cpruvost/continstupgrade/README.md

 Note 1 : You must know Terraform to use id (Terraform Plan, Apply, Delete, ..)

-Note 2 : A new module for the OCI dns is added so the OCI Domain Name will be created automatically.
+Note 2 : A new module for the OCI dns was added so the OCI Domain Name will be created automatically.

+Note 3 : A new module for the OCI API Gateway was added.
+So at the end : Domain Public Name (Godaddy) --> OCI DNS Zone --> OCI API Gateway --> OCI Load Balancer --> OCI Container Instances

 ## Prerequisites